Biclustering random matrix partitions with an application to classification of forensic body fluids: Results

 \section{Results}

-In section \ref{sec:loocv}, Figure \ref{fig:BayesLOOCV} summarises the results of the LOOCV of the Bayesian analysis on the training set.
-For LOOCV of the Cut-Model analysis on the training dataset, the summary in the same style is presented in Figure \ref{fig:cutLOOCV}, which conveys a very similar message as Figure \ref{fig:BayesLOOCV}, in particular, the confusion tables (bottom right panel) are identical in both figures.
-The choice of the inference framework, Bayes or Cut-Model, does not influence the results of interest or our conclusion on the classification.
+In section \ref{sec:loocv}, Figure \ref{fig:cutLOOCV} summarises the results of the LOOCV of the Cut-Model analysis on the training set.
+For LOOCV of the Bayesian analysis on the training dataset, the summary in the same style is presented in Figure \ref{fig:BayesLOOCV}, which conveys a very similar message as Figure \ref{fig:cutLOOCV}, in particular, the confusion tables (bottom right panel) are identical in both figures.
+The choice of the inference framework, Bayes or Cut-Model, does not influence the results of interest or our conclusion on the classification of fluid-type.

-Confusion tables for the classification of the test data using the fluid-type of the posterior mode in SPC and JPC analyses (identical for Bayes and Cut-Model analyses) are given in Table~\ref{tab:testPostMode}.
-The only differences are observed in the classification of two mRNA profiles: a CVF sample with an inconclusive $\log_{10} \text{BF}$ for a CVF label $<1$ across all four analyses; an SMN profile with $\log_{10} \text{BF}$ for an SMN label equal 1.054 for Bayesian JPC, but less than one in the other three analyses, so right on the borderline.